BardicDefense/purple-hack/README.md

 If a creature must make a saving throw and it passes, no item carried by that creature needs to make a save unless the effect specifies otherwise.

-**Fragile items** can be almost anything (not including weapons, armor, or typical adventuring gear), but most notably include potions, scrolls, and wands that have been **readied** (kept close at hand, so that they're usable in combat without requiring an action to draw).
+**Fragile items** can be almost anything (not including weapons, armour, or typical adventuring gear), but most notably include potions, scrolls, and wands that have been **readied** (kept close at hand, so that they're usable in combat without requiring an action to draw).
 The price of having such useful items at hand for immediate use is that they're vulnerable to destruction.
 For example, a potion in a backpack is not available for drinking in combat, but at the same time, if its owner is hit by a fireball, the potion is safe.
 Fragile items are the exception rather than the rule, and tend to be consumable, creating a risk to their use.

 - **Area-effect Attacks**: Affect any item that's both fragile and readied.
 Daunting (11+) save.
 - **Bashing Containers**: Potions in a container require a Hard (14+) save, while scrolls, wands, and gemstones require a Moderate (8+) save.